n-aoH/Minescript-Overviews/pyjinn/javaclass/README.md

 This is a necessary step (for obfuscated versions) that tells your client what name goes in a human-readable format instead of something like `a(acs arg0)`

-## Finding built-in Javaclasses
+## Finding built-in JavaClasses

-Now that you have installed the mappings, the next step is to find a javaclass to reference.
+Now that you have installed the mappings, the next step is to find a JavaClass to reference.

-Many Javaclasses in minecraft require other classes to work properly, so I reccommend finding boilerplate code for some common ones (ex: minecraft.getInstance() ) to help you while you are getting started.
+Many JavaClasses in minecraft require other classes to work properly, so I reccommend finding boilerplate code for some common ones (ex: minecraft.getInstance() ) to help you while you are getting started.

 The best library for mappings up to 1.21.11 is `mappings.dev`.
 Navigate to your version in the page to find the massive list of methods you can access.